khonsulabs/bonsaidb-www/content/blog/2022-05-22-durable-writes.md

 Sled's source, Sled isn't calling `fdatasync()` most of the time when you ask it to flush its buffers.
 It's using a different API: `sync_file_range()`.

-Does that mean Sled isn't persisting changes completely?
-No. Instead, this is an example of how to misunderstand statistics.
-From the output above, you might be tempted to infer that since the max single iteration time for Sled is 39.4μs.
+From the output above, you might be tempted to infer that Sled never calls `fsdatasync`, since the max single iteration time for Sled is 39.4μs, and I claim that `fdatasync` never completes in under 1ms on my machine.
 However, Criterion uses sampling-based statistics, which means that it doesn't look at individual iteration times but rather iteration times for a set number of iterations.

 By logging out each individual iteration time, I can see that there are individual iterations that *do* take as long as an `fdatasync` call.
 To